 This policy applies to any student.
 An individual may bring questions about procedure, seek informal advice or present a complaint to the Executive Vice President.
 In cases of alleged discrimination, individuals may use this policy and procedure to initiate grievances.

-The complainant, with the Executive Vice President, shall attempt to resolve the matter through informal discussions with the accused party.
-The Executive Vice President will act as a mediator/facilitator and consult confidentially with the person against whom the complaint is directed in order to call the objectionable behavior to that person’s attention, or conduct an informal sexual harassment investigation.
+The complainant, with the Director of Diversity, Equity, and Inclusion, shall attempt to resolve the matter through informal discussions with the accused party.
+The Director will act as a mediator/facilitator and consult confidentially with the person against whom the complaint is directed in order to call the objectionable behavior to that person’s attention, or conduct an informal discrimination/sexual harassment investigation.
 If the matter is not resolved to the complainant’s satisfaction, the complainant may, within ten (10) working days after the informal discussion(s) are concluded, advance to Step Two.

-If, as a result of informal discussion with the accused party, the problem is not resolved, the complainant may submit a written grievance to the Executive Vice President.
-Copies of the written statement of grievance must be provided to the President.
-The written statement of grievance shall state the time, place, and nature of the grievance and the corrective action desired.
-The written statement of grievance must be received within ten (10) working days after the informal discussion(s) are concluded.
-If the written complaint is not received within the stated time, the College shall not be required to take further action on behalf of the complaining party.
-The Executive Vice President must provide a written response to the complainant within ten (10) working days after receipt of the written statement of grievance.
+If, as a result of informal discussion with the accused party, the problem is not resolved, the complainant may file a formal complaint by submitting a Formal Student Complaint Form.
+The formal complaint shall state the time, place, and nature of the grievance and the corrective action desired.
+The formal complaint must be received within ten (10) working days after the informal discussion(s) are concluded.
+If the formal complaint is not received within the stated time, the College shall not be required to take further action on behalf of the complaining party.
+Copies of the written statement of grievance must be provided to the Vice President of Enrollment Management & Student Affairs within five (5) working days of the complaint being submitted.
+Upon receipt of the formal complaint, the Vice President of Enrollment Management & Student Affairs will facilitate an investigation at which time the Vice President will determine the appropriate length of the investigation period, which will be a minimum of ten (10) and a maximum of thirty (30) working days.
+The preferred time frame will be ten days, but additional time can be allotted depending on the nature of the investigation, the number of witnesses to interview, supporting documentation to gather, and availability of parties and witnesses.
+The complainant will be notified in writing of the allotted time for investigation.
+The Vice President must then provide a written response of the ruling to the complainant within ten (10) working days after completion of the investigation.
+The written response must include a copy of the grievance procedures for use by the complainant in the event he/she finds the response unsatisfactory.
 Copies of the written response to the complainant must be provided to the President.
-The written response must include a copy of the grievance procedures for use by the complainant in the event he/she finds the response unsatisfactory.
-If the Executive Vice President’s response is satisfactory, the grievance shall be closed.